Return to inventory listing: GRAS Notice Inventory

 Section 301(ll) of the Federal Food, Drug, and Cosmetic Act (FD&C Act)

-Based on the information provided by Fiberstar, as well as other information available to FDA, the agency has no questions at this time regarding Fiberstar’s conclusion that dried citrus pulp is GRAS under the intended conditions of use.
-The agency has not, however, made its own determination regarding the GRAS status of the subject use of dried citrus pulp.
+Based on the information provided by Fiberstar, as well as other information available to FDA, the agency has no questions at this time regarding Fiberstar’s conclusion that citrus flour is GRAS under the intended conditions of use.
+The agency has not, however, made its own determination regarding the GRAS status of the subject use of citrus flour.
 As always, it is the continuing responsibility of Fiberstar to ensure that food ingredients that the firm markets are safe, and are otherwise in compliance with all applicable legal and regulatory requirements.

 In accordance with proposed 21 CFR 170.36(f), a copy of the text of this letter responding to GRN 000487, as well as a copy of the information in this notice that conforms to the information in the GRAS exemption claim (proposed 21 CFR 170.36(c)(1)), is available for public review and copying at www.fda.gov/grasnoticeinventory.